 What Are Core Values?

-Core or personal values are the fundamental principles or philosophical beliefs by which we live our lives.
+Core or personal values are the fundamental principles or philosophical beliefs by which we live our lives; they are the good qualities in a person who we admire, and therefore the ones we aim also to live by.

-We all have slightly different values, and we tend to get along with those whose values align with our own.
+Though it’s natural that they will differ a little overall, many of us share common values, and we tend to get along best with those whose values align with our own.
 Conversely, differing values often creates an incompatibility, and can even cause a rift between friends when they become apparent.

-The values we choose to live by are – or should be – sacrosanct and non-negotiable; unbreakable, and unshakeable.
+The principles we deem to be the best core values and choose to live by are – or should be – sacrosanct and non-negotiable; unbreakable, and unshakeable.

-Why Are Values Important For Living a Fulfilled Life?
+Why Are Core Values Important For Living a Fulfilled Life?

-Living according to our core values is to live in a way we personally deem to be ethical.
-And living ethically is what provides us with our deepest sense of self-acceptance, self-esteem, and self-worth.
+Living according to what we deem to be good values is to live in a way we personally deem to be ethical.
+And living ethically is what provides us with our deepest sense of self-acceptance, self-esteem, and self-worth because it enables us to go to bed at night confident that we’ve done the ‘right thing’ each day.

 In terms of how this influences us in a broader sense and applies to how meaningful we perceive our lives to be, the following quote springs to mind: